timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 2. There is no limitation on the number of distributed hypertables a user can create on the access node.
-3. Finally, remember that once a Service is marked as an access node or data node, it cannot be used to create another TimescaleDB cluster.
+3. Finally, remember that once a Service is marked as an access node or data node, it cannot be used to create another TimescaleDB multi-node cluster.

+## Maintenance tasks

+A multi-node TimescaleDB setup requires regular maintenance; in particular, the distributed transaction log needs to be cleaned up and non-completed transactions should be "healed".
+Please refer to our standard [multi-node documentation][maintenance-tasks] for instructions on how to configure a user-defined action for this task.

 ## Summary [](summary)